 How do you make smoked pulled pork?

 This recipe starts with a BBQ spice rub, which gets spread all over your pork roast.
 I like to use my homemade BBQ rub, but you can use your favorite store bought rub if you prefer.
-The pork goes into the smoker and cooks for 4-5 hours until it reaches an internal temperature of 160 degrees F. At that point, the pork is wrapped and left to cook for another 3-4 hours or until tender.
+The pork goes into the smoker and cooks for 4-5 hours until it reaches an internal temperature of 160 degrees F. Baste the meat occasionally with apple juice.
+At that point, the pork is wrapped and left to cook for another 3-4 hours or until tender.
+Shred your meat, stir in some BBQ sauce, then enjoy!

 The best cut of meat for pulled pork is a pork shoulder roast, which is also sometimes referred to as pork butt or Boston butt.
 The shoulder is well marbled, and all of that fat will melt down during the smoking process and make your pulled pork extra juicy and tender.